pha5echange/eng-tools/README.md

 1) timeslicer:

-This generates an OMEGAYEAR folder in 'data/', with associated timesliced genre files (in 'data/OMEGAYEAR/genres') and 'data/OMEGAYEAR/OMEGAYEAR_artistNums.txt'.
+This generates a list of cluster dates from `first_cluster.txt' and uses this ti bulk-create OMEGAYEAR folders in 'ts_data/', with associated timesliced genre files (in 'ts_data/OMEGAYEAR/genres') and 'ts_data/OMEGAYEAR/OMEGAYEAR_artistNums.txt'.
 It is designed to allow timesliced-data processing using existing methods.

 2) eng_nodesets:

-This converts the genres to set()s containing 'artists' as elements.
+This converts the time-sliced genre data in `ts_data/' to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.
-The output file from this ('data/wuGraph_data.txt') is a weighted undirected edgelist for use by 'eng_network_multi' and 'eng_network_single'.
+The output file from this ('ts_data/OMEGAYEAR/OMEGAYEAR_wuGraph_data.txt') is a weighted undirected edgelist for use by 'eng_network_multi' and 'eng_network_single'.

 3) eng_network_multi: